crgwbr/knit/README.md

 # Knit

-Knit is a simple HTTP Proxy (think varnish) with a self replicating mesh network of caches.
+Knit is an experimental HTTP Proxy (think varnish) with a self replicating peer-to-peer mesh network of caches.
 This enables multiple, geolocated cache-proxies to share cached resources.
 It can use anything from process memory to memcache as the actual cache backend; actual cache data replication is handled entirely within knit.

 ## Usage